 But Australia’s Barefoot Investor is a similar money guru, minus the shoes or tact.

-The Money Saving Expert on the other hand, pops up from time to time on the ITV morning telly couch, and was the boss of a woman I speed-dated once.
+The UK’s Money Saving Expert on the other hand, pops up from time to time on the morning ITV telly couch, and was the boss of a woman I speed-dated once.

 The woman and I didn’t hit it off, but I did get five minutes of excellent money saving advice.
 If you are ever in need of financial or legal advice (which normally costs a fortune) my money saving tip would be to go speed-dating, like I did, with the accountants and lawyers at the speed-dating night near the Bank of England.

 Recently, I read a blog post from Jenny Wong** about turning around her finances.
 It reminded me of the book ‘The Barefoot Investor: The only money guide you’ll ever need’.
 My brother in Australia recommended it to me – it’s a best selling sensation over there apparently.

 So I decided to write a reply to Jenny Wong, but it got a bit long, so I posted it here as a blog post instead:

 Like you Jenny, in his book the Barefoot Investor also advocates having 3 months salary saved.
 Saved for, I’m reluctant to say ’emergencies’, let’s say ‘unexpected spending’, which he calls your ‘mojo’ account.
 Presumably because knowing the money is there makes you feel good.

 Actually, The Barefoot Investor recommends a lot of the things you suggest Jenny – it’s almost as if you’d read the book.
 But it sounds like you came up with the same ideas independently – which is a good sign.
 That happens in nature too, and its called convergent evolution.
 It’s the reason our British Fox has a similar skull to the unrelated Australian Tazmanian Devil.